Internet-Hyena/hhh-transcript/src/chapter3.md

 <p class="vriska">VRISKA: I'm glad he finally got to meet you.
 I hope he appreci8ted every minute of it!</p>

 <p class="nannasprite">NANNASPRITE (giggle): Oh ho, I'd like to think so!</p>
-<p class="nannasprite">NANNASPRITE (neutral): I miss that boy, he could be such a pill at times but we had some lovely chats.
+<p class="nannasprite">NANNASPRITE: I miss that boy, he could be such a pill at times but we had some lovely chats.
 Always sung his heart out during our little “jam seshs,” too.</p>

 <p class="vriska">VRISKA (smiling): Doooooooork!
 Can you 8elieve he has his own little progeny now, strutting his shit in that same oddly secure, self-assured way?</p>
 <p class="vriska">VRISKA: I wonder how those kids are doing right now........</p>